BMW 8 Series With V12 Engine Ruled Out, PHEV Also Unlikely

 It all comes down to weight.

 Setting aside the SUVs, the 8 Series is regarded as the biggest model in the vehicle lineup of BMW.
-The second-generation coupe Bimmer, as the German marque fancies it, has been announced at the middle of this year with two engine options to boot: the six-cylinder 3.0-liter turbocharged diesel mill that produces 335 horsepower (235 kiloWatts) and 502 pound-feet (680 Newton-meters) of torque, and the gasoline-fed 4.4-liter twin-turbo V8 that churns out 523 horsepower (390 kiloWatts) and 553 pound-feet (750 Newton-meters) torque.
+The second-generation coupe Bimmer has been announced at the middle of this year with two engine options to boot: the six-cylinder 3.0-liter turbocharged diesel mill that produces 335 horsepower (235 kiloWatts) and 502 pound-feet (680 Newton-meters) of torque, and the gasoline-fed 4.4-liter twin-turbo V8 that churns out 523 horsepower (390 kiloWatts) and 553 pound-feet (750 Newton-meters) torque.

-With these two engine options confirmed for the might 8 Series, one can’t help but reminisce and ask for a V12 option – a familiar choice that’s available in the first-generation 8 Series during the ‘90s.
+With these two engine options confirmed for the mighty 8 Series, one can’t help but reminisce and ask for a V12 option – a familiar choice that’s available in the first-generation 8 Series during the ‘90s.
 After all, it’s the first road car to have been fitted with a V12 that’s coupled to a six-speed manual transmission.

 For the hopefuls, however, this news could make you want to sit down, grab a drink, and reflect on some happy thoughts to get through the day.
 BMW Group vice-president of product management Carsten Groeber shunned down the idea of a V12-powered 8 Series, as reported by Go Auto.